11 survival tips for newcomers to Germany

 Now we’ve got the basics covered, it’s time to get connected and let friends and family back home know how you’re getting on.
 You can purchase a prepaid German SIM card for your mobile phone at almost any shop or supermarket.
 If you want to take out a contract, you should note that in Germany they are relatively inflexible, usually last for 24 months and can be renewed automatically as soon as the original contract expires.

-As for getting an internet question, the sooner you sort that out, the better, as it can be a painfully slow process.
-If you are renting, you maybe able to take over the old tenant’s contract.
-Otherwise, you’ll need to get a new internet connection which means having a router installed and can take a long time (four weeks is generally considered to be quick!)
+As for getting an internet connection, the sooner you sort that out, the better, as it can be a painfully slow process.
+If you are renting, you may be able to take over the old tenant’s contract.
+Otherwise, you’ll need to get a new internet connection, which means having a router installed - and that can take a long time (four weeks is generally considered to be quick!)

 8. Stocking up before Sunday

 If you’re not from Germany, or haven’t visited before, it may seem mad - but nothing is open on a Sunday.
 In really desperate situations, Spätis and the shops at central stations can usually be counted upon but you’ll almost certainly end up in a fight over the last loaf of bread so on balance preparation is best.

 Visit your local supermarket (and marvel - Germany may be a rich country but food here sure is cheap!) and stock up local goodies.
 You may struggle to lay your hands on anything that’s not meat, bread or potatoes at your local shop, but there’s plenty of more “exotic” weird and wonderful ingredients to be found at Asian or Turkish supermarkets in most cities (and if there’s something from home you really can’t live without, it’s safest to bring it with you!)